csumutaskin/demo-reactive-city-search/README.md

 will only give you 3 results:

-Adana
+Adana,
-Adiyaman
+Adiyaman,
-Afyon
+Afyon,

-which are actually the cities between "ab - afz".
+which are actually the cities of Turkey between Strings: "ab - afz" alphabetically.
 Note that searching is case insensitive.

 ### More on architecture